ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 we can now run our simulation scenario.
 We will set `bias_adjust = TRUE`,
-to enable a procedure that aims to produce mean-unbiased estimates of recruitment despite log-normal recruitment deviations [@methot2011].
+to enable a procedure that aims to produce mean-unbiased estimates of recruitment and biomass despite log-normal recruitment deviations [@methot2011].
 Although not used in this example, we could have run the simulations with parallel processing to substantially reduce computing time (Text S1).